 Practices include feeding, garlanding, and oil application during festivals like Gopastami.
 These acts symbolize gratitude and care.
 They inspire us to act with kindness in our daily lives.

-How can we translate the symbolism of Gaumata into community programs or policies around the world?
+How can the symbolism of Gaumata be translated into community programs or public initiatives in India?

 What products are associated with Gaumata, and how do we make ethical choices?